Special Arrangements for Examinations

-You can also apply for special arrangements at examinations if you have an acute injury or illness.
+You may also apply for special arrangements if you have suffered an acute injury or illness.

 What You Can Apply for

-- Extended time for the examination if your needs mean that you work at a slow pace.
-Usually an extra 30 minutes are given for examinations lasting up to four hours, and 1 hour is added to examinations that last longer than 4 hours.
+- Extended time.
+30 minutes are added for examinations lasting up to 4 hours, and 1 hour is added to examinations longer than 4 hours.

-- Various aids such as an adjustable chair, a computer, Dictaphone, reading lamp, writing help/secretary and a sign-language interpreter.
+- Various aids such as an adjustable chair, adjustable desk, a desktop computer, dictaphone and writing help/secretary.
 You are responsible for ensuring that you have the skills to use the equipment provided.

-- An alternative form of examination.
-Under special circumstances, you can apply for an alternative form of examination.
-"Alternative form of examination" means for example having an oral examination instead of a written examination (or the other way around), a take-home examination instead of a written examination, or a written examination divided into multiple days.
+- Under special circumstances, you can apply for an alternative form of examination.
+For example having a take-home examination instead of a written examination, or a written examination divided into multiple days.
 The academic communities, i.e. the departments, determine whether it is possible to grant an alternative form of examination.
-It must be academically feasable and equivalent to an ordinary examination.
-Please note that oral examinations are rarely found equivalent to written examinations.
+It must be academically appropriate and equivalent to an ordinary examination.
+Please note that oral examinations are rarely seen as equivalent to written examinations.